mk7upurz87/linkchecker/README.md

     Define html tags to search the page for
     Specify threshold for number of concurrent threads

-# LinkChecker

-Starts on a given page, finds all links on the page, ensure they resolve, and recurses if the link is underneath the starting url.
-Intended primarily for double checking that your site has no horrible error pages to be exposed to the user by clicking on a link.

 ## Current Usage

     ruby linkchecker.rb root_url